ahippman/Physiology/01_Linear_Model_Anova.md

 OK, after this first inital approach, I will settle for the following:

 0) have a look at the graph of the actual data! :)

-1) do a `linear model`, checking for all main and interacting effects
+1) do a `linear model`, checking for all main and interacting effects:

   + `lm(response ~ Species * Fe.level * Cu.level)`

-2) do an `anova` on this `lm` object to see the F statistics and p-values
+2) do an `anova` on this `lm` object to see the F statistics and p-values:

   + dependig on seen or not seen interactions, modify the `lm()` accordingly

 3) then do pairwise comparisons using `phia` package to look into what is contributing how into the significant interactions seen in the `anova`

-Note, that I am using "Strain" and "Species" interchangeably, even though the correct term is "Strain" in the current context
+__Note__: I am using "strain" and "species" interchangeably, even though the correct term would be "strain" in the current context

 <a id="Growthrate.dd"><a>